 20 Oct 2023

 Our annual interdisciplinary research conference is on again this year, with a two-day programme packed with the latest bilingualism research.
 The conference is held at the University of South Carolina, Columbia, USA and online.
-Call for Proposals OPEN NOW
+Registrations OPEN NOW.

 24 May 2023